BianchiLuca28/project_CSD/README.md

 ![Home Page](https://github.com/Meguazy/project_CSD/blob/main/Tool/streamlitProject/images/home_page?raw=true)

-In order to analyze a time serie you have click on browse files and then you have to choose one of the samples located in the repository under
+To analyze a time serie you have click on browse files and then you have to choose one of the samples located in the repository under

 ```bash
   /Tool/streamlitProject/samples/